 Multilingual lip-sync is the strongest single feature on HappyHorse 1.0, but it does not cover every market and it does not beat every competitor on every dimension.
 Be specific about where it falls short.

 Tier-2 languages are not in the model.
 If your roadmap includes Hindi, Spanish, Arabic, Portuguese, Italian, Turkish, Thai, Vietnamese, or Indonesian, HappyHorse 1.0 does not lip-sync them.
 Veo 3 covers Spanish and Portuguese well and Hindi acceptably.
 The fallback is to generate silent video on HappyHorse and dub with ElevenLabs voice cloning; lip-sync becomes approximate, fine for most ad formats but not for close-up dialogue.
+For a broader overview of the multilingual lip-sync landscape and which models cover which languages, see the multilingual lip-sync feature page.

 English dialogue lip-sync still favors Veo 3 at the high end.
 Veo 3's spoken-English lip-sync runs at sub-10ms latency on dialogue-heavy content and remains the strongest option for English talking-head explainers.
 HappyHorse 1.0 is close but not equal.
 If your campaign is English-only and dialogue-heavy, run a side-by-side test.
+For deeper technical comparison of lip-sync quality across models, see our dedicated feature page.

 Image-to-video with audio favors Seedance 2.0.
 On Artificial Analysis Video Arena, Seedance 2.0 leads HappyHorse 1.0 on image-to-video with audio (1182 vs 1167).
 Small but real.